PNNL-CompBio/NEATO/app/www/about_neato.md

 **Upload the data.** NEATO accepts [Pmart](https://github.com/pmartR/pmartR) midpoint objects that contain proteomics data.
-It otherwise also accepts .csv and .tsv files containing protein identifiers, log-fold changes, and a p-values for differically expressed proteins.
+It otherwise also accepts .csv and .tsv files containing protein identifiers, log-fold changes, and a p-values for differencially expressed proteins.
+We also include test data based on data from [this publication by Blabby-Hass, et al.](https://www.sciencedirect.com/science/article/pii/S2211124722006076).

 ### Step 2: